SAP/ui5-tooling/docs/pages/extensibility/CustomServerMiddleware.md

         debug: true
 ```

-In the above sample the middleware `compression` is already included as a standard middleware by the UI5 Server.

-When serving the application `my.application`, this will execute the custom middleware `myCustomMiddleware` after `compression`.
+In the above example the middleware `compression` is already included as a standard middleware by the UI5 Server.
+When serving the application `my.application`, the server will call the custom middleware `myCustomMiddleware` after `compression`.

 There can be optional configuration parameters which are passed directly to the custom middleware implementation (see below).

 An optional mountPath for which the middleware function is invoked can be provided.
 It will be passed to the `app.use` call (see [express API reference](https://expressjs.com/en/4x/api.html#app.use)).

 ### Execution order
-The order of the middleware is important.
-Multiple middleware configurations are applied in the provided order.
+Note that middleware configurations are applied in the order they are defined.
+When referencing another custom middleware, it has to be defined *before* that reference.

 ## Custom Middleware Extension
 A custom middleware extension consists of a `ui5.yaml` and a [custom middleware implementation](#custom-middleware-implementation).
 It can be a standalone module or part of an existing UI5 project.